Konst-Is/IndexedDictionary/README.md

-removeLast() -> (key: Key, value: Value)? /* method that removes the last "key-value" pair, if it exists, and returns its optional value. */ removeAll() // method that completely clears the Dictionary. getIndexForKey(key: Key) -> Int? // method that returns an optional index value on the given key. getIndexesForValue(value: Value) -> [Int]? /* method that returns an optional Array of indices for the given value.
+removeLast() -> (key: Key, value: Value)? /* method that removes the last "key-value" pair, if it exists, and returns its optional value. */ removeAll() // method that completely clears the Dictionary. getIndexFor(key: Key) -> Int? // method that returns an optional index value on the given key. getIndexesFor(value: Value) -> [Int]? /* method that returns an optional Array of indices for the given value.
 To implement this method, the type of values must conform to the Equatable protocol. */ description /* forms a string describing all items in the Dictionary.
 To implement this